Harmony Ikande

 Harmony Ikande (born 17 September 1990) is a Nigerian professional footballer who plays as a midfielder.

 Club career

 Ikande was signed by Serie A club Milan in 2009.
 He played in their youth system until January 2010, when he was sent out on loan to Prima Divisione side Monza for six months.
 At the beginning of the 2010–11 season he was loaned out to Poggibonsi.
 However, he was called back in January 2011 and he was signed on another loan deal by Spanish side Extremadura.
-Ikande now plays for Maccabi Yavne in the Israel Liga Leumit.

 International career

 At international level, he represented Nigeria at the 2009 FIFA U-20 World Cup, playing 2 games.
 Ikande was then called in May 2011 to be part of the Dream Team V, the Nigerian U-23 team, and played their friendly game against Costa Rica national football team.